MacBook Pro: Features, specifications, and prices for Apple’s high-end laptop

 The MacBook Pro is Apple’s top-of-the-line laptop.
 It offers top-notch performance for demanding users who need processing power and are willing to spend top dollar for it.

-The current version of the MacBook Pro was released in June 2017 at Apple’s Worldwide Developers Conference.
+The current version of the MacBook Pro was released in July 2018.
 The new laptops have the same design as the previous version, but the laptops feature new processors that provide a speed boost.
 Learn more about the MacBook Pro by reading about its main features below.

-To get in-depth analysis, read our full review of the new 2017 MacBook Pro.

-Or take a look at our Mac laptop buyers guide, where we compare the MacBook, MacBok Air, and MacBook Pro.

-Processor, graphics, and solid-state drives
+Processor, memory, graphics, and SSDs

-The MacBook Pro uses Intel’s Kaby Lake processors.
-Kaby Lake is Intel’s seventh-generation processor, and it replaces the sixth-generation Skylake processors that were in the previous MacBook Pro.
+The MacBook Pro uses Intel’s Coffee Lake processors.
+Coffee Lake is Intel’s eighth-generation processor, and it replaces the seventh-generation Kaby Lake processors that were in the previous MacBook Pro.

+In addition to new processors, Apple is now using DDR4 RAM in the MacBook Pro, which is faster than the DDR3 RAM in the older laptops.
+The maximum amount of RAM supported jumps up to 32GB in the 15-inch model, twice the amount of its predecessor.
+16GB is stil the max in the 13-inch laptop.

 Apple has also upgraded the MacBook Pro’s graphics hardware.
-The 13-inch models that have only an integrated graphics processor use either the Intel Iris Plus Graphics 640 or Graphics 650, replacing the Intel Iris Plus Graphics 540 or Graphics 550 in the previous models.
+The 13-inch standard configuration models have only an integrated graphics processor use either the Intel Iris Plus Graphics 640 or Graphics 655.

 Touch Bar